ionutdobre/ocds_examples/README.md

 ## 5. Versioning

 Change is inevitable so we decided to implement a versioning API that will help us to iterate faster and prevent invalid requests.
-This will also allow us to easily adopt new version of the OCDS standard and continue to offer old API versions for a period of time.
+This will also allow us to easily adopt new version of OCDS standard and continue to support old API versions for a period of time.
 The version are identified as ```/api/v1/```, ```api/v2/``` and so on.

 ## 6. Errors